Commando16/DataStructureInCPP/README.md

-# The Topics to cover in DataStructure-
+# The Topics to cover in Algorithm-

 1. searching algorithm
     - linear